Bluppy-git/Discord-Bots/temp Voice Channel/README.md

 v!removetempchannel <channelid> - Removes the Tempchannel.
-v!botinfo - shows you information about the Temp Voice. v!links - sends Links of the Temp Voice Bot. v!info - shows general statistics.
+v!botinfo - shows you information about the Temp Voice. v!links - sends Links of the Temp Voice Bot. v!info - shows general Bot statistics. v!ping - shows the reactiontime of the Bot.

 ©by Bluppy